Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/Projects/02-Custom-API-Project.md

 ## Getting Started

 Fork the provided [**auth-api-starterpack**](https://github.com/droxey/auth-api-starterpack) repository and examine the contents to reveal the next steps!
+We will update the dependencies together in class.

 ## Additional Resources